msu-cmse-courses/cmse495-SS24/0317-ASSIGNMENT_MVP_Video.md

-# Beta Demo Video (aka Closed Loop Presentation)
+# Minimum Viable Product Video

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Movie_-_The_Noun_Project.svg/1024px-Movie_-_The_Noun_Project.svg.png"  width="50%" alt="Logo representing video recording">

-For this assignment you and your team will create and submit a 5-6 minute video demo of your project.
+For this assignment you and your team will create and submit a 5-6 minute video demo of an end-to-end fully working minimal viable product.
 Tap into your own creativity.
 This video will be given to your community partners.
 Make something you are proud of and would want to post on-line or include in a presentation.

 We will use time in class to watch the videos, answer questions and provide feedback.